Grand Duchess Olga Nikolaevna of Russia: Early life

 Olga was most often paired with her sister Tatiana.
 The two girls shared a room, dressed alike, and were known as "The Big Pair."

-In 1900, before her brother Alexei was born, her father fell seriously ill.
+In 1900, before her brother Alexei was born, her father fell seriously ill with typhoid fever.
 During this period, the empress attempted to persuade her husband to change the succession laws in Russia to allow females to inherit the throne in the absence of any male heirs in order for Olga to inherit the empire, as opposed to her uncle, Grand Duke Michael Alexandrovich.
 Ultimately, these changes did not take place.

 Relationships with family

 Olga idolized her father and wore a necklace with an icon of St. Nicholas on her chest.
 She, like her siblings, enjoyed games of tennis and swimming with her father during their summer holidays and often confided in him when she went with him on long walks.

-Although she loved Alexandra, Olga had a strained relationship with her mother.
+Although she loved Alexandra, Olga had a strained relationship with her mother, especially in Olga's teenage years.
 "Olga is always most unamiable about every proposition, though may end by doing what I wish", wrote Alexandra to Nicholas on 13 March 1916.
 "And when I am severe – sulks me."
 In another letter to Nicholas during World War I, Alexandra complained that Olga's grumpiness, bad humor and general reluctance to make an official visit to the hospital where she usually worked as a Red Cross nurse made things difficult.
 Parlormaid Elizaveta Nikolaevna Ersberg told her niece that Nicholas II paid closer attention to the children than Alexandra did and Alexandra often was ill with a migraine or quarreled with the servants.
 In 1913, Olga complained in a letter to her grandmother, Dowager Empress Maria Feodorovna about her mother's invalidism.
 "As usual her heart isn't well", Olga wrote.
 "It's all so unpleasant."
 Queen Marie of Romania, who met Olga and her sisters when they visited Romania on a state trip in 1914, commented in her memoirs that the girls were natural and confided in her when Alexandra wasn't present, but when she appeared "they always seemed to be watching her every expression so as to be sure to act according to her desires."